oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 }
 ```

 In the compact form, the parameters are implicit, the private fields cannot be assigned inside the body and are automatically assigned **at the end**.
-Its purpose is to allow focusing on validation or some other value processing.
+Its purpose is to allow focusing on validation, making defensive copies of mutable values, or some other value processing.

+## Serialization, Encoding, Mapping

 Record instances can extend `Serializable`, but the serialization and deserialization processes cannot be customized.
 Serialization and deserialization methods like `writeObject`,  `readObject` can be implemented, but will be ignored.

-What about sending records as Spring REST service responses? `spring-web` module provides Jackson JSON encoders and decoders, and Java Record support was added to Jackson in release 2.12.
+Can records be used for REST API responses? `spring-web` module provides Jackson JSON encoders and decoders, and Java Record support was added to Jackson in release 2.12.

-What about database access?
+Can records be used for database mapping?
+Records cannot be used with JPA/Hiberante.
+Spring Data modules that do not use the object mapping of the underlying data store (like JPA) do support Record, as persistence construction detection works as with other classes.
+For Spring Data MongoDB, the general recommendation is to _stick to immutable objects_, because they are straightforward to materialize by calling the constructor.
+It is also recommended to provide an all-args constructor, allowing to skip property population for optimal performance.
+Java Record semantics align with these guidelines.

-# Using Java Records with Spring WebFlux and Spring Data
+# Using Java Record with Spring WebFlux and Spring Data

 Let's jump ahead and build the a secured REST Api using the `EndOfGame` record, [MongoDB](https://www.mongodb.com/community) and Okta authentication.
 With the help of [Spring Initializr](https://start.spring.io/) create a WebFlux application, from the web UI or with [HTTPie](https://httpie.io/):